Brian23-eng/delani-studio/README.md

 # Delani Studio
 ## Project Description
-The project is basically a webpage that showcases different projects that delaini studio has done so far and their social accounts where one can find and interact with their other projects.
+The project is basically a webpage that showcases different projects that delani studio has done so far and their social accounts where one can find and interact with their other projects.

 ## Authors
 * Brian23-eng